Ezequiel Garay: International career

-In 2005, Garay helped the Argentine under-20s win the FIFA U-20 World Cup in the Netherlands.
+In 2005, Garay helped the Argentine under-20s win the FIFA U-20 World Cup in the Netherlands by defeating Nigeria in the final.
 That side also included Sergio Agüero, Fernando Gago, Lionel Messi and Oscar Ustari.

 Garay earned his first cap for the senior team cap in a friendly against Norway, a 2–1 loss on 22 August 2007.
 He had previously been called in May by coach Alfio Basile to a series of friendlies prior to the 2007 Copa América, but injury prevented him from appearing in those matches and the official competition.

 Garay was selected by new national team manager Sergio Batista to the 2011 Copa América.
 He was also picked by the following coach, Alejandro Sabella, for his 2014 FIFA World Cup squad, making his debut in the competition on 15 June by featuring the full 90 minutes in a 2–1 group stage win over Bosnia and Herzegovina.
 He was first-choice in all the remaining games and, on 9 July, converted his penalty shootout attempt against the Netherlands (0–0 after 120 minutes) to send his country to the final for the first time in 24 years.

 Garay made the list for the 2015 Copa América, starting in the team's opening fixture with Paraguay in La Serena (2–2).